 (For a list of record labels to work with, check out our post on Indie Record Labels Accepting Demos)

 While small indie labels offer the boutique treatment that bigger labels might not, it can also mean you’re sharing the space with other artists on their roster.
 If you find it difficult to trouble-shoot problems or get over a creative slump without a constant mentor, it may be difficult to find your balance with an indie label.
 When it comes to publicity and marketing, an indie label may not have the strings to pull or the money to throw around either.
 Which brings us to the next “thumbs down”...

-The hard truth is that it takes a lot of money to market yourself as an artist.
+The hard truth is that it takes a lot of money to market yourself as a successful artist.
 Unfortunately, many indie labels don’t have piles of money to boost their artists, and instead rely on small amount of marketing and word of mouth to launch their artists.
 Of course, all it takes is a hit song to catapult a band or artist into fame, bringing their record label’s name with them, but this takes a lot of hard work and creativity.
 Many small labels also may not be able to afford big tours, venues, merchandise, or fancy recording packages.

 Keep in mind, while major companies have money to throw around, they also excel in taking as much money as possible from YOU to pay back their expenses.
 With contracts like the 360 Deal, they can dip their fingers not just in music sales, but in all of your revenue streams, from social media to merchandise.
 While indie record labels have a smaller profit margin, they will rarely do that.

 Aside from money, this is undoubtedly one of the biggest hang-ups about indie record labels.
 A major record company will have the connections and the resources to boost their roster of artists, even if it comes at the cost of more financial control.
 While an indie record label would definitely have their finger on the pulse of trends and access to the grassroots market, a big record label has more pull and weight for getting your name out there as fast as possible.